 The Governing Body, in conjunction with the head teacher, have responsibility for the school's general policy and approach to provision for SEND children including the allocation of resources.
-There is a named governor responsible for SEND (Sarah Morgan).
+There is a named governor responsible for SEND - this is currently Mrs. Fiona Dix.